quicwg/base-drafts/draft-ietf-quic-transport.md

 packet, a server also includes the Source Connection ID field from the Retry packet in the retry_connection_id transport parameter.

-Each endpoint ensures that the values of transport parameters matches the values.
-The values provided by a peer for these transport parameters MUST match values that an endpoint used in the Destination Connection ID field of an Initial packet.
+Each endpoint ensures that the values of the peer's transport parameters match the values the endpoint sent in its packet headers.
+The values provided by a peer for these transport parameters MUST match the values that an endpoint used in the Destination Connection ID field of an Initial packet.
 Including connection ID values in transport parameters and verifying them ensures that the choice of connection ID cannot be influenced by